teknostatik/blog/_posts/2025-12-20-albums-of-the-year-2025.md

 ### [You Heartbreaker, You](https://jehnnybeth.bandcamp.com/album/you-heartbreaker-you) by Jehnny Beth

->[Second solo album from Jehnny Beth - description to be added]

 Talking of concerts, Jhenny Beth played at the last two I went to (the 2020 6 Music festival, and a warm up show the night before).
 This record builds on her solo debut, and is nothing like her collaboration with Bobby Gillespie (which I also love).
 I suspect these songs sound amazing live, and she's definitely another artist I would consider going back to concerts for.

 ### [Mr. Luck And Ms. Doom](https://thedelines.bandcamp.com/album/mr-luck-and-ms-doom) by The Delines